Victorian and Mosaic Floor Tiles – what makes the style?

 - The installation is simple and fast since the pieces join together to make a perfect shape.
 They are highly recommended for classical houses, mansions, chateaus and villas.
 You will also find them ideal for museums, art galleries, hotels and restaurants with antique style of furniture and fittings.

 - Cleaning and maintenance is easy.
 Tiles are hard in nature and hence they can withstand heavy duty foot traffic on them.
 They last a long time without breaking.
 Also since the tiles join seamlessly, there is nowhere for dirt to collect between the tiles (as can happen with tiles with a visible join, like with some mosaic tiles).
+Check out this helpful cleaning guide for Victorian tiles from Cleanipedia and see how easy maintenance is for yourself.

 - You can find many manufacturers who add modern colours and shapes to the tiles.

-Victoria Floor Tiles –Weaknesses
+Victorian Floor Tiles –Weaknesses

 - The style and design is not as suitable for modern apartments and buildings.